-- Lightweight aggregate concretes having dry densities greater than 90 lbs. per cubic foot may be acceptable under resilient flooring - Concrete slabs with heavy static and/or dynamic loads should be designed with higher strengths and densities to support such loads. - Surface must be permanently dry, clean, smooth, free of all dust, and structurally sound. - Perform Bond testing to determine compatibility of adhesive to the substrate.
+Lightweight aggregate concretes having dry densities greater than 90 lbs. per cubic foot may be acceptable under resilient For reference aggregation of downloaded.

+- Concrete slabs with heavy static and/or dynamic loads should be designed with higher strengths and densities to support such loads. - Surface must be permanently dry, clean, smooth, free of all dust, and structurally sound. - Perform Bond testing to determine compatibility of adhesive to the substrate.
 Shaw 9050 primer can be utilized to promote adhesion. - Three internal relative humidity tests should be conducted for areas up to 1000 SF.
 One additional test, for each additional 1000 SF.